koorchik/node-hadoop-streaming-utils/README.md

 Hadoop streaming utils for NodeJS
 ---------------------------------

-This is not a framework.
-This is just a set of utils to allow you writing hadoop jobs easily.
+A set of utils to allow you writing hadoop jobs easily.

 ### SYNOPSYS
 ```